leibnitz27/cfr/contributing.md

 # Great things to contribute

 * Improvements to the 'test framework'.
 At the moment, it's a fairly Heath Robinson-ian (or Rube Goldberg, pick your poison) contraption, to allow multiple versions of Java to be tested.
-I **know** it could be better.....
+I **know** it could be better..... (special thanks to Marcono1234 already here).
 * Tests.
 Because CFR is Java 6 only, the tests are held in a seperate repo. <a href="https://github.com/leibnitz27/cfr_tests">cfr_tests</a>, which will build and compare several hundred exemplars in multiple versions of Java.
 * Fixes for your new Tests. ;) (*hint* - if you've got a bugfix to contribute, please also have contributed a test to prove it!)

 # Not great things to contribute

 * Output code formatting (other than egregious fixes).
-CFR can't be all things to all people, and there are lots of great tools out there to apply your own flavour of egyptian braces, non-egyptian braces, positive semi-definite braces etc.
+CFR can't be all things to all people, and there are lots of great tools out there to apply your own flavour of egyptian braces, non-egyptian braces, positive semi-definite braces etc.   NB:  The last actual published conventions by a java dev team are the ancient https://www.oracle.com/java/technologies/javase/codeconventions-contents.html , so I'll buy a formatting change if it matches that ;)
 * Java above 6.
 See above.  *I know.*  But it's all syntactic sugar anyway.  **cough**.
 Anyway, you get to work with $$FUNKY_NEW_LANGUAGE$$ in your day job.
 * External dependencies.  *I know.*  See above.
 * Reflection.
 No reflection please.